KewKalustian/Spotify_COVID-19_DACH/README.md

 # Spotify_COVID-19_DACH

-Repository for the Article
+Repository for the Article:

-**“Evacuate the Dancefloor”: Exploring and Classifying Spotify Music Listening Before and During the COVID-19 Pandemic in DACH Countries**
+## “Evacuate the Dancefloor”: Exploring and Classifying Spotify Music Listening Before and During the COVID-19 Pandemic in DACH Countries

 ### Abstract